JschwartzDev/Input-Masking-Directive/README.md

 the example function called on (unmasked) - <br/>
 //snippet from my-component.ts<br/>
-//takes a param to reference the data object which will
+//takes a param to reference the data object which will<br/>
 //hold the emitted value <br/>
 ```js
 checkUnmasked(data: any, event: Event) {